utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

   	2. You have to run with  user=admin.
 	3. The drush commands may look as if they are typed on multiple lines, but they each have to be typed on one continuous line.

+####Test Batch Ingest of one Thesis with drush.

+    - I will write this up when I figure out how to do it without renaming everything.
+    - Having all the names fulltext.pdf and metadata.xml in every directory is not the islandora way of doing things.

 #### What is the next step?<br/>
 	1. Writing a script to perform the drush ingest of several theses automatically.